SanPen/GridCal/doc/rst_source/theory/power_flow/holomorphic_embedding.rst

 continuous and differentiable for :math:`\alpha=0`.
 Hence the Cauchy-Riemann condition.
 And yes, our function meets this condition, we tested it before.

-GridCal implements two algorithms that perform the Padè approximation; The Padè canonical algorithm, and Wynn's Padè approximation.
+VeraGrid implements two algorithms that perform the Padè approximation; The Padè canonical algorithm, and Wynn's Padè approximation.

 **Padè approximation algorithm**